You are here

 Masters of Human Factors in Information Design Core Curriculum

 User experience requires the study of design, sciences and business.

 The design component requires the careful resolution of the often conflicting demands inherent in interaction and the interface design.
 The sciences asks us to gain a deep understanding of human behavior, values, perception and emotion.
 The business component recognizes that a good user experience leads to a greater probability for a successful product that enriches users' lives and delivers value to the organization.

-There are ten courses in the program.
+There are ten courses in the Masters of Human Factors in Information Design program.
 Full-time students take three to four per semester and complete the program in one year.
 Part-time students finish in two to three years.

 We deliberately consider diverse technologies in the program and adopt a balanced strategy that satisfies today's needs, while allowing you to adapt to tomorrow's emerging technologies.

 Many of our classes are project-based, requiring students to manage products for a corporate partner.

 HF700 Foundations in Human Factors